The Bankrate promise

 Even if you can find a great deal on a car, be prepared to sit in traffic.
 The average one-way commute in Miami takes 28.1 minutes.
 That’s almost two minutes longer than the U.S. average commute time of 26.4 minutes.
 Round-trip, you are looking at an average commute of almost one hour in Miami.

 - Metrorail: The Miami Metrorail includes 25 miles of track that connect the most populated areas of the city.
 There are 23 stations in areas like Miami International Airport, the Civic Center, downtown Miami and Jackson Memorial Hospital.
 The Metrorail runs from 5 a.m. to midnight seven days a week.
-The current standard fare is $2.25 and you can pay using an EASY Card, EASY Ticket or the GO Miami-Dade Transit mobile app.
+The current standard fare is $2.25 each way or $5.65 for a one day pass.
+You can pay using an EASY Card, EASY Ticket or the GO Miami-Dade Transit mobile app.

 - Metromover: The Metromover is a free transit service that operates seven days a week in downtown Miami and the Brickell area.
 There are 21 stations, with stops near FTX Arena, Bayside Marketplace and Miami Dade College.
 Cars arrive every 90 seconds during rush hour and every three minutes during less busy hours.